-The Basic Income Earth Network (BIEN), founded in 1986 as the Basic Income European Network, serves as a link between individuals and groups committed to, or interested in, basic income, i.e. an income unconditionally granted to all on an individual basis, without means test or work requirement, and to foster informed discussion on this topic throughout Europe.
+The Basic Income Earth Network (BIEN), founded in 1986 as the Basic Income European Network, serves as a link between individuals and groups committed to, or interested in, Basic Income Guarantee (BIG), i.e. an income unconditionally granted to all on an individual basis, without means test or work requirement, and to foster informed discussion on this topic throughout Europe.

 Members of BIEN include academics, students and social policy practitioners as well as people actively engaged in political, social and religious organisations.
 They vary in terms of disciplinary backgrounds and political affiliations no less than in terms of age and citizenship.